Lloyd’s Introduction to Jurisprudence – 8th edition

 Michael Freeman, Professor of English Law, University College London and Barrister, Gray’s Inn

-Lloyd’s Introduction to Jurisprudence is the leading textbook on jurisprudence in the English-speaking world.
+Lloyd’s Introduction to Jurisprudence is the leading textbook in the English-speaking world.
 It enables the reader to develop a good understanding of the theories of the different schools of jurisprudence.
 Readers can also appreciate the contributions made to legal theory by leading jurists and others, from the Ancient Greeks to the postmodernists.

 The eighth edition of Lloyd’s Introduction to Jurisprudence has been updated throughout.
-Besides, it contains substantial new writing, including a new chapter on Dworkin’s Interpretivism.
+Besides, it contains substantial new writing, including a chapter on Dworkin’s Interpretivism.
 It also includes new sections on the theory of human rights, Bourdieu’s legal thought, Nussbaum’s “frontiers of justice”, global justice, and Murphy’s natural law.
 Amongst jurists extracted for the first time in this edition are Mark Murphy, Gustav Radbruch, William Edmundson, Kent Greenawalt, Scott Hershovitz, Gerald Postema, and Jeremy Waldron.

-Whatever the syllabus, Lloyd’s Introduction to Jurisprudence offers both text and library, enabling students to find, comprehend and evaluate the core materials, classical and contemporary, in one of the most difficult but exciting disciplines.
+Whatever the syllabus, Lloyd’s Introduction to Jurisprudence offers both text and library, enabling students to find, comprehend and evaluate the core materials, classical and contemporary, in one of the most challenging but exciting disciplines.

 2008